Sam-Bieberich/partitioning_setup/README.md

 # Partitioning setup files

+## Workflow

+1. Either run mig_easy_setup.sh to immediately create the MIG partitions, or run mig_flags.sh with the --create flag if the node has already been reset.

+2. MIG should be confirmed as being "successful"

+3. Run the setup_mig_cpu_affinity.sh to create cgroups which interface with the MIG partitions in the same 1/7 resource ratio.

+4.

 ## File Explanations

 * Run the mig_setup_7.sh bash file to create seven equal partitions of the GPU on a node.
 Requires sudo access.
 To test that sudo works, you can run sudo -v